ninabarzh/orchard/mitigations/data/traffic/DNS-leaks.md

 # DNS leaks

 When you don’t set up DNS servers on your computer or router, your DNS queries will run on your ISP’s DNS servers.
-Without VPN (Failed Open), DNS requests are most likely sent unencrypted, which can lead to many different types of common DNS attacks.
+Without VPN (or [VPN Fails Open](VPN-fail-open.md)), DNS requests are most likely sent unencrypted, which can lead to many different types of common DNS attacks.

 * Domain hijacking (Redirection)
 * DNS flood attack (a type of DDoS attack)